One year after his landmark engyclical Aeternis Patris on the philosophical and theological methods of St. Thomas Aquinas, Pope Leo XIII declared:

 Alleluia, alleluia!
 O Thomas, radiant lily, wearing a twofold crown, lead us, through our humble entreaty, to the hoped-for goal.
 Alleluia!It is a shame that the Order dispensed with this feast in the 1962 calendar.
 The poisonous "Land-O-Lakes Agreement", that heralded the secularization of Catholic Colleges and Universities in the United States, was less than a decade away when the feast was removed from the calendar.
 Would this educational train wreck have occurred if the entire Order of Preachers was celebrating a feast in honor of St. Thomas, asking for his patronage over the Catholic schools in this country?

-St. Thomas Aquinas...Patron of Catholic schools...pray for us.
+St. Thomas Aquinas...Patron of Catholic schools...please pray for us.